bytecodealliance/javy/docs/docs-using-extending.md

 export!(Component);
 ```

-If you do not want to use the `javy_plugin!` macro for whatever reason, you can use the underlying APIs in `src/lib.rs` directly :
+If you do not want to use the `javy_plugin!` macro for whatever reason, you can use the underlying APIs in `src/lib.rs` directly:

 ```rust
 use std::process;